myaa2913/create_gd_db/README.md

 1. run preprocess_csv.py to remove problematic characters (ex. line breaks) from the csv file.

 2. run create_db.sql.
-..1. uploads the columns I need to a placeholder sql table (raw) ..2.
+  1. uploads the columns I need to a placeholder sql table (raw)
+  2. test

 ######Cleaning notes: there are a few reviewId==-1 that need to be removed, as well as some duplicates reviewIds

-..* reviewProCon
+  * reviewProCon
 reviewId numeric,
 pros TEXT,
 cons TEXT

-..* reviewFeedback
+  * reviewFeedback
 reviewId numeric,
 feedback TEXT

-..* reviewRatings
+  * reviewRatings
 reviewId numeric,
 OverallRating numeric,
 CareerOpps numeric,